 Google Analytics has a basic form of this feature built-in under “Behavior > In-Page Analytics.”
 Hotjar is an inexpensive service that not only tracks clicks and provides heatmaps, but also records a visitor’s activity on video, showing exactly how the person navigated through the site.

 Redesigning your website can be much more strategic when paired with data.
 In addition to site analytics, utilize as many resources as possible, such as surveys or user testing, to learn about your successes and places where you need to improve.

 Keep in mind that you must compare the data against your ultimate goals and objectives.
 If your goal is sales, and your data points to high traffic but low sales volume, your design choices are going to be different than a business that cares about visitors downloading PDFs or reading case studies.

 Always keep the data in context.
 Decisions can be more informed and lead to a more strategic, better-designed website when starting from some form of data.

 Still not convinced?
 Your website’s design, as well as its content, can serve to build your online reputation, or contribute to its downfall.
-Data can tell you if your strategic web design, content and reputation is strong or if it still needs work.
+Data can tell you if your strategic web design, content, and reputation are strong or if they still need work.